integrated-application-development/delphilint/docs/FAQ.md

   - [DelphiLint can't find my Java executable / is using the wrong Java executable.](#delphilint-cant-find-my-java-executable--is-using-the-wrong-java-executable)

 ## General

-### Why is Delphi Community Edition not supported?

-[SonarDelphi](https://github.com/integrated-application-development/sonar-delphi), which DelphiLint uses behind the scenes, requires source code for all dependencies.
-Delphi Community Edition does not provide source code for the standard library.

 ### How do I supply custom options to the Java Virtual Machine?